Why choose this course?

 It is important that we get to know you, your aspirations and your expectations.
 Therefore, before being accepted on to the programme all applicants will be invited to an informal interview to discuss the course, the nature of the programme, and what will be expected of you during it.
 Interviews will normally take place at the university campus, but special arrangements may be made if you have difficulty attending.

-The university welcomes applications from every sector of society, and the College of Law, Humanities and Social Sciences is a signatory to the Equality in Publishing Charter.
+The university welcomes applications from every sector of society, and the College of Arts, Humanities and Education is a signatory to the Equality in Publishing Charter.

 If you are interested in finding out more about the MA Publishing, you may contact the Programme Leader by email at firstname.lastname@example.org.